Raja Krishnamoorthi: Elections

-When Duckworth ran for the U.S. Senate in 2016, Krishnamoorthi again declared his candidacy for the U.S. House of Representatives.
-He won the March 2016 primary election with 57% of the vote, to state Senator Michael Noland's 29% and Deb Bullwinkel's 13%.
-Krishnamoorthi defeated Republican DuPage County County Board member Pete DiCianni in the November general election, capturing 58.1% of the vote after a campaign in which he vowed to fight for middle-class families in Congress.
+In 2016, Duckworth ran for the U.S. Senate, leaving her Congressional seat open.
+Krishnamoorthi then declared his candidacy for the U.S. House of Representatives seat she was vacating, the same one he had run for four years prior.
+He won the March 2016 primary election with 57% of the vote, to state senator Michael Noland's 29% and Deb Bullwinkel's 13%.
+Krishnamoorthi defeated Republican DuPage County County board member Pete DiCianni in the November general election, capturing 58.1% of the vote after a campaign in which he vowed to fight for middle-class families in Congress.

-Krishnamoorthi was unopposed for the 2018 Democratic nomination and won the general election with more than 66% of the vote.
+Krishnamoorthi was unopposed for the 2018 Democratic nomination, and won the general election with more than 66% of the vote.

-Krishnamoorthi received 80% of the vote in the 2020 Democratic primary and defeated Libertarian candidate Preston Nelson in the general election, 73% to 26%.
+Krishnamoorthi received 80% of the vote in the 2020 Democratic primary, and defeated Libertarian candidate Preston Nelson in the general election, 73% to 26%.

 Krishnamoorthi won the 2022 Democratic nomination with 71% of the vote.
 Krishnamoorthi was reelected to a fourth term, defeating the Republican nominee by a 14-point margin.

-In 2024, Krishnamoorthi was unopposed in the Democratic primary and garnered a 14-point victory in the general election, winning just over 57% of the vote and comfortably defeating his Republican opponent, businessman Mark Rice.
+In 2024, Krishnamoorthi was unopposed in the Democratic primary, and garnered a 14-point victory in the general election, defeating his Republican opponent, businessman Mark Rice.